ABOUT THE PODENCO & GALGO BREEDS

-Behavior: Being a breeds, many sighthounds are alarm barkers.
+Behavior: Being loyal breeds, many are alarm barkers.
 Most love to run, play, and cuddle–with other animals and/or with their humans.

-Needs: High quality food, water, regular exercise, social opportunities, affection, and consistent respect and gentleness.
+Needs: High quality food, fresh water refilled several times a day, daily exercise, social opportunities, affection, and consistent respect and gentleness.
 Without these last three things, they will likely break their bond with, and certainly your trust in, you.

 Appearance: Podencos: Small, medium, and large size; white, red, tan, brown, or combinations of these colors.
 (Once in a while they also appear in black, chocolate, or variations/tricolors in Spain.)
 Usually huge, erect ears, long limbs, bodies, tails, and snouts.
-Pinkish-tan colored noses.
+Pinkish-tan colored noses (called “red” by breeders).
 Coat types are smooth, rough, long (a Spanish peculiarity), and wire, or a combination of these.
-Galgos: About the size range of whippets and greyhounds and in the same color ranges, but galgos also have rough and wire coated varieties.
-They tend to have longer tails and ears than greyhounds and other subtle physical differences, and they have a bit more endurance and agility than their sprint-bred counterparts.
+Galgos: About the size range of whippets and greyhounds and in the same color ranges, but galgos also have rough and wire/long coated varieties.
+They tend to have longer tails, muzzles/snouts, and ears than greyhounds and other subtle physical differences such as a higher back end, and they have a bit more endurance and agility than their sprint-bred counterparts.